-To avoid the problem of instigating and consummatory lags and a decision mechanism it is possible to reparameterize the original model in terms of action tendencies and actions (Revelle, 1986).
+To avoid the problems of instigating and consummatory lags and the need for a decision mechanism, it is possible to reparameterize the original model in terms of action tendencies and actions (Revelle, 1986).
 Rather than specifying inertia for action tendencies and a choice rule of always expressing the dominant action tendency, it is possible to think of actions themselves as having inertial properties.
-In an environment which cues for action (c) enhance action tendencies (t) which in turn strengthen actions (a), behavior is a constantly varying stream of mutually inhibitory actions.
-This may be expressed as two differential equations, one describing the growth and decay of action tendencies (t), the other of the actions themselves (a).
+In an environment which affords cues for action (c), cues enhance action tendencies (t) which in turn strengthen actions (a).
+This leads to two differential equations, one describing the growth and decay of action tendencies (t), the other of the actions themselves (a).